Chuck E. Weiss: Music

-Weiss was the subject of Rickie Lee Jones's hit song "Chuck E.'s In Love", from her 1979 debut album.
-At the time, Jones was linked romantically to Tom Waits.
-All three lived in the Tropicana Hotel in Los Angeles, in the middle of a fertile musical scene including Levi and the Rockats, Stray Cats, Black Flag, Frank Zappa and others.
-Weiss was referred to in the song title "Jitterbug Boy (Sharing a Curbstone with Chuck E. Weiss, Robert Marchese, Paul Body and The Mug and Artie)" and other lyrics from the Tom Waits album Small Change, as well as passing references on Nighthawks at the Diner.

 Weiss' next album after Extremely Cool, Old Souls & Wolf Tickets, was released in 2001.
 It was also produced by Gilkyson and is perhaps less reminiscent of Tom Waits and more redolent of Delta blues acts decades older.
 "Down the Road a Piece," from Old Souls & Wolf Tickets, is a 1970 recording of the Weiss and Willie Dixon playing together.
 In 2006, Weiss released the album 23rd & Stout, an album more reminiscent of Waits's 1980s output, featuring an exploration of many blues and rumba styles, as well as a tribute to Sterling Holloway, entitled "Sho' Is Cold".
 Also featured is long time friend and collaborator, Diablo Dimes.
 In 2013, Weiss wrote and recorded "Anthem for Old Souls" for the Sea shanty-compilation Son of Rogues Gallery: Pirate Ballads, Sea Songs & Chanteys (2013).
 In 2014, Weiss released Red Beans and Weiss, on the Anti- label.

-Weiss was associated with Los Angeles and Southern California for years, which he explained by saying he does not like to travel by airplane.
-Weiss played 11 years on Mondays at a club called "The Central" before it fell on hard times.
-Weiss and his friend Johnny Depp, who was executive producer on the first track on Extremely Cool, were instrumental in resuscitating it as the Viper Room, which later became notorious when River Phoenix died there in 1993.
-Extremely Cool makes reference to Canter's Kibitz Room, a small nightclub in a larger deli in Los Angeles's Fairfax District, where Weiss also played habitually.
-His regular band was called The Goddamn Liars.

 Television

 Weiss acted in occasional bit parts on American television.

 He made brief cameos on two 1990 Married... with Children episodes as a homeless man, and one on an episode of Brotherly Love, as Leo the garbage man in 1995.
 He also made an appearance on My Wife and Kids (2001-2005).

 In the May 14, 2002 episode of Gilmore Girls entitled "Lorelai's Graduation Day", Weiss appeared as the proprietor of a record store in New York City.